-- (a) the person: - (i) ceases to be attached to the Division; - (ii) ceases to be a Member; - (iii) fails to attend 3 consecutive meetings of the Divisional Council of which they are a member, without the consent of that Divisional Council; - (iv) resigns by notice in writing to CPA Australia; - (v) is not re-elected pursuant to Article 66 of the Constitution on the expiry of their term in office; - (vi) is requested in writing by all the other Divisional Councillors of that Division to resign, in such case that Divisional Councillor is entitled to appeal to a meeting of the Members attached to that Division, not less than 21 days notice of which must be given promptly after the Divisional Councillor requests such a meeting to be held; - (vii) becomes Insolvent; - (viii) becomes a person of unsound mind or a person whose property is liable to be dealt with pursuant to a law about mental health; or - (ix) is, or becomes, an employee of CPA Australia;

-- (b) a resolution is passed at a meeting of the Members attached to the Division (of which not less than 21 clear days notice has been given) declaring that his or her office as a Divisional Councillor is to be vacated; - (c) his or her membership subscription is overdue for 60 days or more; or - (d) his or her membership is suspended. - 8.9 Election of Divisional President and Divisional Deputy President - (a) Prior to the 31 December in each calendar year, each Divisional Council - (i) shall elect a Divisional President; and - (ii) may elect up to 2 Divisional Deputy Presidents, from amongst:
+- (a) the person:

+- (i) ceases to be attached to the Division or Branch;

+- (ii) ceases to be a Member;

+- (iii) fails to attend 3 consecutive meetings of the Divisional Council or Branch Council of which they are a member, without the consent of that Divisional Council or Branch Council; - (iv) resigns by notice in writing to CPA Australia; - (v) is not re-elected pursuant to Article 66 of the Constitution on the expiry of their term in office: - (vi) is requested in writing by all the other Divisional Councillors or Branch Councillors of that Division or Branch, as applicable, to resign, in such case that Divisional Councillor or Branch Councillor is entitled to appeal to a meeting of the Members attached to that Division or Branch, not less than 21 days notice of which must be given promptly after the Divisional Councillor or Branch Councillor requests such a meeting to be held; - (vii) becomes Insolvent; - (viii) becomes a person of unsound mind or a person whose property is liable to be dealt with pursuant to a law about mental health; or - (ix) is, or becomes, an employee of CPA Australia; - (b) a resolution is passed at a meeting of the Members attached to the Division or Branch (of which not less than 21 clear days notice has been given) declaring that his or her office as a Divisional Councillor or Branch Councillor, as applicable, is to be vacated; - (c) his or her membership subscription is overdue for 60 days or more; or - (d) his or her membership is suspended. - 8.10 Election of Divisional President, Divisional Deputy President, Branch President and Branch Deputy President - (a) Prior to the 31 December in each calendar year, each Divisional Council and Branch Council: - (i) shall elect a Divisional President or Branch President (as the case may be); and - (ii) may elect up to 2 Divisional Deputy Presidents or Branch Deputy Presidents (as the case may be), from amongst:

-- (iii) those Divisional Councillors who are not retiring at the end of that calendar year; and - (iv) those persons who have been elected during that year as new Divisional Councillors for terms commencing on 1 January in the following calendar year. - (b) Each person so elected as Divisional President or Divisional Deputy President pursuant to By-Law 8.9(a) shall hold office for a term of 1 year commencing on 1 January of the following calendar year and ending on 31 December in that following calendar year.
-Prior to 31 December in that following calendar year, the term of each such Divisional President or Divisional Deputy President may be extended for a further 1 year term by election of the Divisional Council, provided that the Divisional President or Divisional Deputy President (as the case may be) is either: - (i) not required to retire from office as a Divisional Councillor pursuant to Article 66(a) of the Constitution on 31 December of that following calendar year; or - (ii) required to retire from office as a Divisional Councillor pursuant to Article 66(a) on 31 December of that following calendar year but has been reappointed as a Divisional Councillor in accordance with the Constitution, but each Divisional President can only hold office for a maximum of 2 consecutive years and each Divisional Deputy President can only hold office for a maximum of 4 consecutive years.
+- (iii) those Divisional Councillors or Branch Councillor, as applicable, who are not retiring at the end of that calendar year; and - (iv) those persons who have been elected during that year as new Divisional Councillors or Branch Councillors, as applicable, for terms commencing on 1 January in the following calendar year. - (b) Each person so elected as Divisional President or Divisional Deputy President pursuant to By-Law 8.10(a) shall hold office for a term of 1 year commencing on 1 January of the following calendar year and ending on 31 December in that following calendar year.
+Prior to 31 December in that following calendar year, the term of each such Divisional President or Divisional Deputy President may be extended for a further 1 year term by election of the Divisional Council, provided that the Divisional President or Divisional Deputy President (as the case may be) is either: - (i) not required to retire from office as a Divisional Councillor pursuant to Article 66(a) of the Constitution on 31 December of that following calendar year; or - (ii) required to retire from office as a Divisional Councillor pursuant to Article 66(a) on 31 December of that following calendar year but has been reappointed as a Divisional Councillor in accordance with the Constitution.

+but each Divisional President can only hold office for a maximum of 2 consecutive years and each Divisional Deputy President can only hold office for a maximum of 4 consecutive years.